Monday, March 20, 2023

 8. Yogic nutrition with weightlifting

-During weightlifting workouts, a person is used to consuming high-protein-packed foods.
+During weightlifting workouts, a person is used to consume high protein-packed foods.
 Besides this, if you follow a yogic diet, it would be beneficial for you to a great extent.

-A typical yogic diet comprises alkaline foods, good fats, which are one of three main energy sources apart from proteins, minimize acidity in the body and improve blood circulation and strengthen the heart.
+A typical yogic diet comprises of alkaline foods, good fats, which is one of three main energy sources apart from proteins, minimizes acidity in the body and improves the blood circulation and strengthens the heart.
 Foods rich in Omega-3 fatty acids are easy to digest and provide extra energy for going through your weightlifting program.

 9. Maximizes performance